grahamjpark/grahamjpark.github.io/_tooling/raw-posts/site-generator.md

 To start I needed to outline the behavior I wanted my site to have.
 For me, it boiled down to:

 - Generating new posts from markdown (which is how my notes program exports notes)
-- Creating a page with all posts
+- Creating a page that lists all posts
 - Having recent posts listed on my homepage
 - Publishing an RSS feed people can subscribe to
 # Generating Posts